fullreset/flak/README.md

 An experiment: A small (unfinished!)
 JIT-compiled (x86) functional language -- just to see how small it can be.

-And I'm sure this can remain under 1k lines and still be a real/usable language -- but for now it's just a glorified calculator with extra features. ^^ See `struct TestS` for built in tests that show most of what is supported at this stage.
+And I'm sure this can remain under 1k lines and still be a real/usable language -- but for now it's just a glorified calculator with extra features. ^^ See `struct TestS` (in `flak.cc`) for built in tests that demonstrate most of what is supported at this stage.

 # building